 Pursuant to s.
-482 of the Act (copy enclosed), the Agent has thirty (30) days in which to appeal this decision
+482 of the Act (copy enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.

 This Decision was made by way of a motion made and carried at a properly conducted meeting of the Life